Arthurqi0825/Rosdata-processing/Readme.md

 To use Rosdata, follow these steps:

-1. Install ROS on your system.
+1. Install ROS on your system (You must have ROS in your system to using rospy library).
 2. Clone the Rosdata repository.
 3. Open the desired Python script for the topic you want to extract data from.
 4. Modify the script according to your specific requirements.